Moytri/Real-World-Vue/README.md

 # Real-World-Vue
-This is app is developed as a part of Vue Mastery Course
+This is app is developed as a part of Vue Mastery Course.